FailAcademy/learning/wdp-ws-vancouver/_slides/week-12/02-functions-hooks-slides.md

 # Agenda

 1. Hooks (aka actions and filters)
 2. Your theme's `functions.php` file
 3. Using a functionality plugin
+4. Debugging tips
+5. WP + Git

 ---